MimiAsare/Beyond-Random-Splitting/README.md

 # Beyond-Random-Splitting
-This repository contains code for our paper eyond Random Splitting: Evaluating the Impact of Data Partitioning Strategies on Ventilator-Associated Pneumonia Prediction Using Electronic Health Records
+This repository contains code for our paper Beyond Random Splitting: Evaluating the Impact of Data Partitioning Strategies on Ventilator-Associated Pneumonia Prediction Using Electronic Health Records